joshmedeski/t-smart-tmux-session-manager/README.md

 You can quickly clone a repository to your preferred directory by using the `t` command combined with the `-r` flag (or `--repo`).

-First, you have to set the `T_REPO_DIR` variable in your shell environment.
+First, you have to set the `T_REPOS_DIR` variable in your shell environment.
 Make sure to set it where you want your repositories cloned.

 <details>
 <summary>bash</summary>